54yd/Kimaris/README.md

 ## Key Technologies Used 🚀

-- **ARKit and React Native**: These technologies power the augmented reality experience and allow for smooth integration with mobile devices. 📱
+- **ARKit and ThreeJS, React**: These technologies power the AR experience and allow for smooth integration with mobile devices. 📱
-- **React Hooks**: For state management and seamless interaction within the app. ⚛️
+- **Service Worker**: For store the HTML data and can work on offline. ⚛️
 - **Web Audio API**: For real-time pitch and speed audio manipulation, delivering customized audio effects.

 ## How to Use 🐾